 - Zika can be sexually transmitted.
 So, avoid multiple partners and always use contraceptives like condoms.

 - Protect yourself from getting bitten by mosquitoes.
-Use repellents and expose as less skin as possible to avoid mosquito bites.
+Use repellents and expose as little skin as possible to avoid mosquito bites.

 - If you work in the healthcare industry, follow workplace safety precautions.
 Wear gloves, glasses, and a mask.
 Do not come into direct contact with infected body fluids.